 Expecting a baby is both exciting, confusing, and sometimes just plain uncomfortable as many changes start to take place within the body.
 One of the most effective treatment options to help with these changes is Acupuncture!
 By using Acupuncture throughout the various stages of pregnancy (and later in postpartum), many women are able to relieve common symptoms and discomforts associated with pregnancy, as well as prepare their body for an easier labour and faster recovery once the baby is born.
-Our latest blog by our Prenatal Acupuncturist, Heather Rule R.Ac, will tell you exactly how.

 1. Relief of Nausea and Early Pregnancy Symptoms